NavidBinAhmed/westdig_data_pipeline/README.md

 ### Features
- - System fetches and shows raw data on browser in a json formant from an external e-commerce API
+ - System fetches data on browser in a json formant from an external e-commerce API

  - Visualizes on a React webapp as a dashboard